 While the pristine seawaters are one thing, the middle island—that is, Visayas—is also a beauty in its land terrain to boot.
 Whether it is trekking mountains, going for waterfalls, and finding caves, the surprise never ends.

-But let us not also forget about the southern-most island of the country which is Mindanao, known for its mountain ranges and the dwelling for the nation’s tallest summit, the Mount Apo.
-Although this island’s tallest peak may little in comparison to that of Himalaya’s, it takes an average of two days to reach it by foot.
+But let us not also forget about the southern-most island of the country which is Mindanao, known for its mountain ranges and the dwelling for the nation’s tallest summit, Mount Apo.
+Although this island’s tallest peak may little in comparison to that of Himalayas, it takes an average of two days to reach it on foot.

 Philippine Tourist Attraction: Pintados de Pasi, Pasi City, Iloilo